WWF Prince Bernhard Scholarships for Nature Conservation

 Who should apply?

 As a priority, the PBS support mid-career training (up to a maximum of one year) for individuals working in the field of conservation or associated disciplines directly relevant to the delivery and promotion of conservation.
 Applications from candidates doing multiple-year studies will only be considered if the applicant is applying for support for the last year of studies.
+Moreover, the course should have a direct link to WWF’s conservation priorities (see also Priority Places and Priority Species, Ecological Footprint, List of Global Ecoregions).

 Applications are encouraged from people seeking to build skills in specific subjects that will enhance their contribution to nature conservation.
 In particular, women and people working for non-governmental or community-based organizations are encouraged to apply.